openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 ##### 2. Roll to Invoke

-Make an action roll using the appropriate attribute, as determined by the [*boon descriptions*](http://www.openlegendrpg.com/boons).
+Make an action roll using the appropriate attribute, as determined by the boon description.

 ##### 3. Determine Power Level